How do you recognise a potassium deficiency?

-- Too low of a potassium content in the soil or in the substrate
+- Too little potassium in the soil or in the substrate.

-- Too high of a calcium or magnesium content in the soil or substrate
+- Too much calcium or magnesium content in the soil or substrate.

 How can you cure it?